project-robius/robius-demo-simple/README.md

 cargo run
 ```

+> [!IMPORTANT]
+> Certain platform APIs/services require a fully codesigned application bundle on certain platforms.
+>
+> For example, location services do not work on macOS unless the application has been bundled and packaged.
+> See [how we do this for Robrix](https://github.com/project-robius/robrix/blob/fc8bedf767caab88709b6efb31719e6817eb2f39/README.md#packaging-robrix-for-distribution-on-desktop-platforms), a similar Makepad + Robius app.

 ### Cross-compiling for Android
 To build for Android, you need to first install the `cargo makepad` build tool,
 and then use it to installe the Android SDK + NDK.